-A note from Marcial García
+Marcial García

-Mining & Metals Leader, EY Peru
+Mining & Metals Leader

+marcial.garcia@pe.ey.com

+EY Peru

 Peru is a global leader in the mining industry, which makes it a natural choice for international investors.
 It is one of the world's biggest producers of base and precious metals.
-Currently, it is the second largest producer of copper in the world and stands amongst the top four producers for silver, lead, zinc, tin and molybdenum.
+Currently, it is the second largest producer of zinc and molybdenum in the world and stands amongst the top four producers for copper, silver, tin, lead and mercury.

-Add to that important deposits of gold and non-metallic resources such as phosphates and uranium and is unsurprising that Peru's economic fortunes have been tied to the mineralogy of the Andes Mountains for many centuries.
+Add to that, important deposits of gold and non-metallic resources such as phosphates and uranium and is unsurprising that Peru's economic fortunes have been tied to the mineralogy of the Andes Mountains for many centuries.

-Despite the crisis Peru is still facing due to the COVID-19 pandemic, mining investment continues to flow into the country and is one of the key motors of economic recovery.
+Despite concerns over the global economic and geopolitical environment, mining investment continues to flow into the country and is one of the key motors of economic growth.

 The success of Peru's mining sector stems not only from an abundance of rich natural resources, but also from an attractive legal and tax regime designed to support the industry.

 The mining industry is the key pillar of Peru's economy.
-The high rates of production have attracted USD60 billion of inbound investment into Peru's mining sector in the last 10 years.
+Substantial inbound investment has flowed into the sector over the past 20 years, making Peru one of the most popular destinations for mining investments in the world.
 But Peru has much more to offer.
-There are 43 mine construction projects involving around USD53 billion in investments waiting to be developed, along with an exploration portfolio of 63 projects entailing spending of more than USD586 million.
+There are 67 projects involving USD64 billion in investments waiting to be developed, along with an exploration portfolio of 84 projects entailing spending of more than USD1 billion.